 Ju-Ma-Na Restaurant, Bali – For Your Dining Pleasure

-UPDATE: Since our visit in September 2017, it appears that the resort, previously known as the Banyan Tree, has been taken over by Hilton and is now called the Jumana Bali Ungasan Resort, with their website being here.
+UPDATE (December 2025): Since our visit in September 2017, it appears that the resort, previously known as the Banyan Tree, has been taken over by Hilton and is now called the Umana Bali Resort.
+The restaurant, previously called Ju-Ma-Na, as referenced in this blog post, is now called Oliverra.

 We enjoyed dinner at Ju-Ma-Na Restaurant and Bar on the evening of 13 September 2017.
 To say the restaurant and service is amazing would be an understatement.
 We arrived early, around 5:30PM, in anticipation of our reservation at 7PM.

 From the reception area of the hotel we had a ‘private chauffer’ drive us on a golf cart down to the restaurant – a ride of three minutes.
-During the ride you get to fully appreciate the size of the property, the magnificence of the accommodation and its location on the cliff facing south-west overlooking the sea around Bali.
+During the ride you get to fully appreciate the size of the property, the magnificence of the Umana Bali Resort and its location on the cliff facing south-west overlooking the sea around Bali.

 Arlyn enjoyed the ‘Rock the Kasbah’ cocktail – vanilla infused vodka with kirsch, fresh strawberry and fresh mint, served on ice.
 I selected the ‘Moroccan Dream’ – raspberry infused vodka and crème de cacao, Frangelico and crème de menthe, served with chocolate shavings.
 The selection of cocktails at Ju-Ma-Na is unlike anything I have seen on our extensive travels and you will be spoiled for choice.
 Why stick to just one cocktail when you can ease into your dinner reservation having enjoyed multiple cocktails while being spoiled by the Bali sunset?